Sharan Burrow

-Sharan Leslie Burrow AC (born 12 December 1954) was the general secretary of the International Trade Union Confederation (ITUC) (2010-2022) and a former president of the Australian Council of Trade Unions (ACTU) (2000–2010).
+Sharan Leslie Burrow AC (born 12 December 1954) is an Australian trade unionist who served as the general secretary of the International Trade Union Confederation (ITUC) from 2010 to 2022 and as president of the Australian Council of Trade Unions (ACTU) from 2000 to 2010.
 She was the first woman to become General Secretary of the ITUC since its foundation in 2006, and was the second woman to become President of the ACTU.

 Early involvement in Australian labour movement

 Burrow was born in Warren, New South Wales to a family with strong involvement in the labour movement.
 She graduated in teaching with the University of New South Wales in 1976 and became a teacher in the early 1980s, which allowed her to become involved in the New South Wales Teachers Federation.
 She later became President of the Bathurst Trades and Labor Council.
 Before becoming President of the ACTU she was also President of the Australian Education Union (AEU) in 1992.